 ![Photo 2: [Eel rice ball] Luxurious taste at an affordable price at "Asakusa Unana"](https://d1uzk9o9cg136f.cloudfront.net/f/16783489/rc/2022/08/24/780fbd848ddcd239fb65ab6d5ad379d06cb7534b_xlarge.jpg)

-The menu includes kabayaki (grilled eel) and unaju (grilled eel on rice), but the specialty is the reasonably priced and well-formed "eel onigiri" (600 yen).
-The onigiri is made with eel and is big enough to fit in one hand, so you can eat it at a reasonable price.
+The menu includes kabayaki (grilled eel) and unaju (grilled eel on rice), but the specialty is the reasonably priced "eel rice ball" (630 yen), which is both shaped and reasonably priced.
+This rice ball is made with eel and is large enough to fit in one hand, and is reasonably priced.

 ![Photo 3: [Eel rice ball] Luxurious taste at an affordable price at "Asakusa Unana"](https://d1uzk9o9cg136f.cloudfront.net/f/16783489/rc/2022/08/24/eb06df0450896a4f3d07ed577b58d89908efbb4d_xlarge.jpg)